crossplane/crossplane/design/one-pager-composition-environment-beta.md

       issues and could benefit some more thinking, also keeping into consideration these are ignored for function-based Compositions.

-While we don’t feel so comfortable promoting the EnvironmentConfig selection part of the API at `spec.environment.environmentConfigs` in its current shape.
+While we wouldn't feel so comfortable promoting the EnvironmentConfig selection part of the API at `spec.environment.environmentConfigs` in its current shape.

-Before promoting the feature to beta, it's essential to address the known issues and make the remaining parts of the Composition Environment more straightforward.
+Before promoting the entire feature to beta, it's essential to address the known issues and make the remaining parts of the Composition Environment more straightforward.

 ### Independent Managed Resource referencing

-Currently, a Composition author who wanted to address some information from an existing Managed Resource would have the following options (simplified a bit the diagram not taking into account what the author knows about the existing MR):
+Currently, a Composition author who wanted to address some information external to the Composite and Composed Resources would have to go through the following decision tree:

 ![beta-composition-environment-2][beta-composition-environment-2]